 As amazing as Horizon looked, Horizon 2 takes it to a whole new level.
 The vast forest, fields, and waterways have never looked better.
 This is one of the nicer looking racing games I’ve played.
 Everything feels vibrant and living.
 Night time is where Horizon 2 really shines.
 Fireworks go off in the distance and rides from the festival brighten the night sky.
 Add in the new water effect with the possibility of rain and Horizon 2 really starts to stand out.
 Water puddles reflect the world while the rain glistens off your car as you speed down the road.
 Strangely, the water on your windshield isn’t very dynamic and tends to not flow along the windshield.
 It’s a small negative to an otherwise wonderful addition to the series.
 The sound is equally as good with everything coming out perfectly.
 I have no complaints presentation-wise.

 Forza Horizon 2 is one of the best racing games out there today.
-The amount of events and things to do around the map are astounding and there really is something for every type of racing fan.
+The number of events and things to do around the map is astounding and there really is something for every type of racing fan.
 I thoroughly enjoyed this game and the series as a whole thus far.
 I really don’t see much of a negative with this one.
-Definitely take the time to check it out if you haven’t.
+You should definitely take the time to check it out if you haven’t.
 It’s immersive in the best sense of the word.

 Check out our other Forza Horizon series reviews: